yuri-gilferreira/watershed-challenge/README.md

-First I created my seasons using meteorological seasons.
-Most of our study here is about climate behavior, using astronomical seasons is not logical.
-Also, all the watershed are located in the south hemisphere, so they have the same seasons.
+First I created my seasons using meteorological calendar.
+Most of our study here is about climate behavior, using astronomical calendar is not logical.
+Also, all the watershed are located in the south hemisphere, so they should have the same seasons.

 ```python
 seasons = [1, 1, 2, 2, 2, 3, 3, 3, 4, 4, 4, 1]